Factbox: Breaking barriers: U.S. election winners could mark minority firsts

 There are currently no members of Congress who are Korean-American.
 Democrat Andy Kim of New Jersey who is Korean-American is also running.

-First black woman from New England in Congress: Democrat Jahana Hayes could secure two firsts if she’s elected to the U.S. House, the first black woman elected to Congress from Connecticut and from all of New England.
+First black woman from New England in Congress: Democrat Jahana Hayes could secure two firsts if she is elected to the U.S. House, the first black woman elected to Congress from Connecticut and from all of New England.
+And she may not be the only African-American woman to get elected to Congress in New England.
+Ayanna Pressley is likely to win a seat in Congress from Massachusetts.

 First openly gay veteran elected to Congress: Democrat Gina Ortiz Jones in Texas could become the first openly lesbian veteran elected to Congress if she wins her close race.